hash-anu/AnuDB/README.md

 - Minimal dependencies for smaller deployment size
 - Supports cross-compilation for various architectures
 - MQTT interface enables lightweight clients on resource-constrained devices
+- TLS support can be conditionally compiled to reduce binary size when not needed

 ## Limitations